bywbilly/naive-ray-tracing/README.md

 # naive-ray-tracing
 A naive ray tracing for VR final project

+## Features

-Implementd soft-shadow, transparency, half-transparency and color-bleeding.
+- Soft-shadow, transparency, half-transparency and color-bleeding.

+- Containing Box for speed up.

-Besides, also implementd the gouraud shading, which makes the objects more vivid than flat shading.
+- Gouraud shading, which makes the objects more vivid than flat shading.

 ## Requirements